treeman/7days/readme.txt

-Fast prototyping framework.
+## Fast prototyping framework.

 This is my collection of stuff I've needed when making my 2D game prototypes.

-Depends on sfml, lua, boost (shouldn't be anything moer I think)
+Dependencies:
+    SFML    (openal, sndfile, freetype maybe something else?) boost   (linking to boost_iostreams)
+    lua

+License:
-License: None, do what you want with it.
+    None, do what you want with it.

-Todo:
-*Sprites need to have an internal ranking on which is in front